batiukmaks/Intelligent-Parking-Management-System/README.md

 - `--device`: Device for training (e.g., 'cuda', 'cpu', 'mps').
 - `--batch`: Batch size for training.
 - `--validation_image`: Path to a validation image for object detection during training.
+- `--use_coral`: Use Coral USB Accelerator for inference if available.

 ### Object Detection